 We were all really good-mannered, well-behaved kids, and I think Mama had a lot to do with that.
 I instinctively say “please,” “thank you” and “excuse me” without even having to think about it, because that is what we were taught.
 Our mother was never abusive to any of us, physically or emotionally.
 She never raised her voice to us in anger, not that we ever gave her any reason to, and we never disrespected her either.
 I am appalled at how some children talk to their parents, calling them ugly names and saying that they hate them.
 That sort of behavior was absolutely unheard of in our household.
 We all had mutual respect for one another.

 Mama knew all of her kids, because she spent a lot of quality time with us.
-She read to us when we were little–in fact, she taught me how to read before I started kindergarten–she took us to the movies often, the indoor theaters as well as the outdoor drive-ins, we watched TV together, she played cards and board games with me and my brother and our friends, she attended my brother’s Little League baseball games, and we even went bowling a few times.
+She read to us when we were little–in fact, she taught me how to read before I started kindergarten–she took us to the movies often, the indoor theaters as well as the outdoor drive-ins, we watched TV together, she played cards and board games with me and my brother and our friends, she attended my brother’s Little League baseball games, and we even played miniature golf and went bowling a few times.
+We kept up with and taught Mother all of the dances that came along in the ’50s and ’60s; there was a new one practically every week.
 Since we didn’t drive yet, she was our personal chauffeur until we left home to attend college.
 Mother knew her way around a sewing machine and used to make some of her own clothes.
 She taught me how to embroider, and I introduced her to Paint-By-Number.

-We were alike in many ways, with similar personalities, intelligence, wit and a great sense of humor.
+My mother and I were alike in many ways, with similar personalities, intelligence, wit and a great sense of humor.
 We made each other laugh often.
 We had private references between us that we didn’t have to explain.
 She just got me.
 My mother absolutely adored me.
 But how could she not?
 I am so adorable!
-She will be greatly missed.
+She is greatly missed.